What Is ICSI – Intra-Cytoplasmic Sperm Injection?

 Image: Lennart Nilsson

-In IVF, the eggs are retrieved directly from the ovaries, but they are still surrounded by this layer of cumulus and corona cells.
-If your clinic is doing ‘standard IVF’, then the eggs will be left with these cells on and they will be placed into a culture dish, in some special culture media (fluid) which is designed specifically for fertilisation, and the sperm will be allowed to ‘do their thing’ overnight… making their way through the layers of cells and finally allowing ONE sperm to enter and hopefully fertilise each egg.
+The eggs are retrieved directly from the ovaries in IVF, but they are still surrounded by this layer of cumulus and corona cells.
+Suppose your clinic is doing ‘standard IVF’.
+In that case, the eggs will be left with these cells on, and they will be placed into a culture dish, in some special culture media (fluid), which is designed specifically for fertilisation.
+The sperm will be allowed to ‘do their thing’ overnight… making their way through the layers of cells and finally allowing ONE sperm to enter and hopefully fertilise each egg.

 In ICSI, we need to remove these outside cells (the cumulus and the corona cells) so that we can have a good look at the egg and see which ones are ready to be fertilised.
-The removal of these cells is done with a substance called hyaluronidase and with special glass pipettes that helps to gently strip the cells off the outside of the eggs.
+The removal of these cells is done with a substance called hyaluronidase and special glass pipettes that helps to strip the cells off the outside of the eggs gently.